HughxDev/metrolist/DEVNOTES.md

     "offer": "rent",

     // unitType → type; lowercase value; Possible values: apt|sro|condo|etc
-    // With “type” freed up from rename to “offer”, we can use it to describe the kind of building we are dealing with.
+    // With “type” freed up from the rename to “offer”,
+    // we can use it to describe the kind of building we are dealing with.
     "type": "sro",

     // Move beds, ami, and price to new array field named "units".
 Convert all to numeric values.